suding1111/kata01/NOTES.md

 ToDo:
 =====
-Product should be an interface, and there should be specific implementations for varius products which might
+Product should be an interface, and there should be specific implementations for various products which might